Kent Youth County Council elections

 Once elected, deputy members will stand for 1 year whilst elected members will stand for 2 years.

 All secondary schools and youth organisations working with 11 – 19 years olds can register as a polling station for the elections.
-You will be able to register online soon.

 For more information please email email@example.com.